1972 World Series: Background

 This was Cincinnati's second trip to the World Series in three years, previously falling to Baltimore in five games in 1970.
 It was Oakland's first-ever trip to the Series, and the first for the franchise since 1931, when the team was located in Philadelphia.

-This was a matchup of the two premier MLB dynasties of the 1970s, with the Reds winning two World Series (1975–76) in four WS appearances, while the A's won three straight (1972–74).
+This was a matchup of the two premier MLB dynasties of the 1970s, with the Reds winning two World Series (1975–76) in four WS appearances, while the Athletics won three straight (1972–74).
 Iconoclastic club owner Charlie Finley's "Swingin' A's" featured day-glo uniforms, white shoes, much facial hair, colorful nicknames, and explosive personalities, while "The Big Red Machine" was a more traditional franchise with a more traditional look (including a facial-hair ban)—and an everyday lineup with three future Hall of Famers as well as all-time hits king, Pete Rose.
 The Series was dubbed "The Hairs vs. the Squares."

 Oakland played the Series without its star outfielder Reggie Jackson, who was injured (pulled hamstring) stealing home in the second inning of the final game of the ALCS at Detroit on October 12.
-Left-handed reliever Darold Knowles was also missing for the A's, breaking his thumb on September 27, less than three weeks before the Series opener.
+Left-handed reliever Darold Knowles was also missing for the Athletics, breaking his thumb on September 27, less than three weeks before the Series opener.

 With Jackson out, the Athletics were decided underdogs.
 George Hendrick was inserted into center field for Jackson.
 And while Hendrick only went 2-for-15 (.133 avg.), unheralded catcher Gene Tenace stepped up.
 Tenace had a poor regular season, hitting only .225 with five home runs.
 He was even worse in the AL Championship series against Detroit, going 1 for 17 (.059), although his one hit drove in the go-ahead run in Game 5.
 In the World Series however, Tenace was spectacular, hitting four home runs equaling the World Series mark set by Babe Ruth, Lou Gehrig, and Hank Bauer.
 He also had nine RBI in the Series—no other Oakland player had more than one.
 Tenace was voted World Series MVP.

 By contrast, the stellar Oakland pitching kept the middle of the Reds lineup quiet for most of the series.
 Johnny Bench (.270 avg., 40 HR, 125 RBI, NL MVP), Tony Pérez (.283 avg., 21 HR, 90 RBI), and Denis Menke (9 HR, 50 RBI), combined for only two homers and five RBI the entire Series.
-Perez did lead both teams with 10 hits and a .435 batting average, but all 10 hits were singles.
+Perez did lead both teams with 10 hits and a .435 batting average, but 8 of his 10 hits were singles.
 It didn't help that the Reds' "table-setters," Pete Rose and Joe Morgan were a combined 1 for 28 through the first four games, when the Reds lost three of those games.